 - Why partnering with you makes sense long-term

-This is the part beginners skip — and it’s also where many of them get rejected.
+This is the part affiliate beginners skip.
+It’s also where many of them get rejected.

 - Who you are